Asiatic wildcat: Hunting and diet

-In Turkmenistan, the Asiatic wildcat feed on great and red-tailed gerbils, Afghan voles, thin-toed ground squirrels, tolai hares, small birds (particularly larks), lizards, beetles, and grasshoppers.
-Near Repetek, the wildcat is responsible for destroying over 50% of nests made by desert finches, streaked scrub warblers, red-tailed warblers, and turtledoves.
-In the Qarshi steppes of Uzbekistan, the wildcat's prey, in descending order of preference, includes great and red-tailed gerbils, jerboas, other rodents and passerine birds, reptiles, and insects.
-Wildcats in eastern Kyzyl Kum have similar prey preferences, with the addition of tolai hares, midday gerbils, five-toed jerboas, and steppe agamas.
-In Kyrgyzstan, the wildcat's primary prey varies from tolai hares near Issyk Kul, pheasants in the Chu and Talas River valleys, and mouse-like rodents and gray partridges in the foothills.
+In Turkmenistan, the Asiatic wildcat feed on great gerbils, Libyan jirds, Afghan voles, long-clawed ground squirrels, tolai hares, small birds like larks, lizards, beetles, and grasshoppers.
+Near Repetek Biosphere State Reserve, the wildcat is responsible for destroying over 50% of nests made by desert finches, streaked scrub warblers, red-tailed warblers, and turtledoves.
+In the Qarshi steppes of Uzbekistan, the wildcat's prey, in descending order of preference, includes great gerbils, Libyan jirds, jerboas, other rodents and passerine birds, reptiles, and insects.
+Wildcats in eastern Kyzyl Kum have similar prey preferences, with the addition of tolai hares, Midday jirds, small five-toed jerboas, and steppe agamas.
+In Kyrgyzstan, the wildcat's primary prey varies from Tolai hares near Issyk Kul, pheasants in the Chu and Talas River valleys, and mouse-like rodents and gray partridges in the foothills.
 In Kazakhstan's lower Ili River, the wildcat mainly targets rodents, muskrats, and Tamarisk jird.
 Occasionally, remains of young roe deer and wild boar are present in its faeces.
-After rodents, birds follow in importance, along with reptiles, fish, insects, eggs, grass stalks and nuts (which probably enter the cat's stomach through pheasant crops).
+After rodents, birds follow in importance, along with reptiles, fish, insects, eggs, grass stalks and nuts.

-In the scrub habitat of western Rajasthan, they live largely on desert gerbils, but also hunt hares, rats, doves, gray partridges, sandgrouses, peafowl, bulbuls, sparrows and eat eggs of ground birds.
-They have also been observed killing cobras, saw-scale vipers, sand boas, geckos, scorpions and beetles.
+In the scrub habitat of western Rajasthan, they live largely on desert gerbils, but also hunt hares, rats, doves, gray partridges, sandgrouses, peafowl, bulbuls, Old World sparrows and eat eggs of ground birds.
+They have also been observed killing cobras, saw-scaled vipers, sand boas, geckos, scorpions and beetles.

-Results of a feed item analysis of Asiatic wildcats in the Tarim Basin revealed that their primary prey was the Tarim hare followed by gerbil, jerboa, poultry and small birds, fish, Cardiocranius spp., Agamid lizards and sand lizard.
+Results of a feed item analysis of Asiatic wildcats in the Tarim Basin revealed that their primary prey was the Yarkand hare followed by Midday jird, long-eared jerboa, poultry and small bird, fish, five-toed pygmy jerboa, Agamid lizards and sand lizard.

 Parasites and infestations

 The wildcat is highly parasitised by helminths.
-Some wildcats in Georgia may carry five helminth species: Hydatigera taeniaeformis, Diphyllobothrium mansoni, Toxocara mystax, Capillaria feliscati and Ancylostoma caninum.
-Wildcats in Azerbaijan carry Hydatigera krepkogorski and T. mystax.
+Some wildcats in Georgia carry the helminth species Hydatigera taeniaeformis, Diphyllobothrium mansoni, Toxocara mystax, Capillaria feliscati and Ancylostoma caninum.
+Wildcats in Azerbaijan carry Hydatigera krepkogorski and Toxocara mystax.
 In Transcaucasia, the majority of wildcats are infested by the tick Ixodes ricinus.
 In some summers, wildcats are infested with fleas of the genus Ceratophyllus, which they likely contract from brown rats.

 Threats

 Female Asiatic wildcats mate quite often with domestic males, and hybrid offspring are frequently found near villages where wild females live.

-They have been hunted at large in Afghanistan; in 1977 over 1200 pelts manufactured into different articles were on display in Kabul bazaars.
+They have been hunted at large in Afghanistan; in 1977 over 1,200 pelts manufactured into different articles were on display in Kabul bazaars.